Reading time: Less than 5 minutes

 - You can sort your tasks into various categories.
-I put tasks that can (probably) be done in five minutes or less into one category and tasks taking 30 minutes or more into another.
+I put tasks that I can (probably) do in five minutes or fewer into one category and tasks taking 30 minutes or more into another.

-- You can get access to your Wunderlist account anywhere – on your phone, on any computer so it is always instantly accessible.
+- You can get access to your list account anywhere – on your phone, on any computer so it is always instantly accessible.

-A small number of my clients want to be charged by the hour.
-If they fall into that category, I will have recorded my working time for them using an app called Time Tracker.
-Once a day, I transfer the TimeTracker data over to an Excel spreadsheet.
+A few of my clients want to be charged by the hour.
+If they fall into that category, I record my working time for them on a sheet on my clipboard.
+Once a day, I transfer that data to an Excel spreadsheet.

-One very recent addition to my shutdown ritual is a result of writing this post.
-In the last 10 days I’ve started saying a phrase to myself to mark the end of the day.
+One recent addition to my shutdown ritual is that I now say a phrase to myself to mark the end of the day.
 Cal Newport suggests saying “schedule shutdown, complete,” but I find that comment to be too cold and mechanical for my tastes.
 It makes me think of something HAL, the robot from 2001: A Space Odyssey might say.
 Instead, I tell myself, “no more work today!”

 This phrase is not only a good reminder to me that I shouldn’t have to worry about work after dinner — it also helps me stop checking my email via my phone during the evening.